One DnD 2025 Class and Subclass Tier List Breakdown

 Arcane Archer

-Arcane Archer Lore (Level 3) – C+ Tier – A skill proficiency and a good cantrip is a decent ability.
+Arcane Archer Lore (Level 3) – C- Tier – A skill proficiency and a good cantrip is a decent ability, just not that high impact.

 Arcane Shot (Level 3) – B-* Tier – The ability itself is quite good, but the fact that you only ever get two Arcane Shots per short or long rest is so brutal.
 The guide details potential fixes for this at level 3, but at base, this ability is still pretty good as the arrows are strong, you just don’t get enough of them.